 The most prominent figure is Yevgeny Prigozhin's former associate Konstantin Rykov, a media strategist who has worked on multiple Russian election campaigns and is believed to maintain close ties to the GRU's information warfare units.
 Rykov was photographed meeting with senior members of Orbán's Fidesz party at a Budapest hotel last week.

 To understand today's headlines, we must look at yesterday's decisions.
 Russia has interfered in European elections for years—from the 2016 Brexit referendum to the 2017 French presidential election.
 But those efforts typically operated at arm's length, using social media manipulation and leaked documents.
-The Budapest deployment represents something qualitatively different: direct, in-person operational support from Russian intelligence-linked personnel to a sitting EU government.
+The Budapest deployment represents something qualitatively different: direct, in-person operational support from Russian intelligence-linked personnel to a sitting government.